Let’s be honest here. Who never caught themselves watching several different review videos or articles before buying a new product?

 Especially with the rise of online shopping, customer reviews became an essential tool to influence the customer’s purchase decision.
 We have all been there.
 We already slid through the awareness and consideration sections of the marketing funnel and we are about to jump into the purchase one.

-But before we commit to it, we want to be sure that the purchase we are about to make is actually worth it.
-And we don’t want to hear another sales pitch.
+But before we commit to it, we want to be sure that the purchase we are about to make is worth it.
+And we don’t want to hear another sale sales pitch.
 Companies market their product as the best you can get, right?
 We want to hear it from real users just like me and you.

 That’s where customer testimonial videos come in.
 Having someone to advocate for your product can be the final push your potential customer needs to finally make the purchase.
 In this article, we are going to explain what exactly is a customer testimonial video, show you some examples and give you some useful tips to make a successful one.